Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher Education Planning: Experimental results and analysis

 \subsubsection{Domestic cohort}

 Figure~\ref{fig:domestic-results} shows the results for new domestic enrolments.
 Adding calibrated IOCI substantially improved the performance of the Chronos-Bolt family, with consistent gains across the error metrics.
 This change reordered the relative performance ranking in favour of the Chronos variants.
-By contrast, Persistence dropped in rank, while TimesFM and ARIMA deteriorated substantially when the IOCI covariate was introduced.
-These results suggest that calibrated IOCI was most beneficial when the models were able to exploit it.
+By contrast, Persistence dropped in rank, while TimesFM and ARIMAX deteriorated substantially when the IOCI covariate was introduced.
+These results suggest that calibrated IOCI improved performance primarily for model families with stable covariate-conditioning mechanisms.